DavidCerdeiro/MoneySaver/README.md

 ### TrueLayer (https://truelayer.com/)
 * Enables users to link their bank accounts and fetch transactions.

+## 🧪 Testing
+Unit and integration tests with JUnit 5 and Spring Boot Test

 * In this project, the TrueLayer sandbox is used → all data is mock (not real).
 ### Google Cloud Vision (https://cloud.google.com/vision)
 * Used to extract data from tickets or invoices via OCR (Optical Character Recognition).